-These delicious migas con huevo are made with tortilla chips with eggs, dipped in a delicious tomato sauce and served with lots of cheese, cream and onions.
-You can serve migas breakfast with café de olla.
+These delicious migas con huevo are made with tortilla chips and eggs, dipped in a delicious tomato sauce and served with lots of cheese, cream and onions.
+Serve these migas breakfast with a traditional café de olla.

 What are migas con huevo?

 The migas recipe usually refers to the Spanish preparation made with pieces of old bread.
 The word “migas” translate into crumbs, which refers to the way the bread is cut.

 In Mexico, migas are prepared using corn tortillas cut into small pieces and fried with eggs, hence the name: migas con huevo.
 This dish is prepared mostly for breakfast and served with queso fresco, chopped onions, and Mexican crema.

 There are many recipes in the world to make migas, apart from the Spanish one.
 These can be prepared in soups, salads and stews with vegetables and sauces, it could be said that even the famous Italian panzanella is part of these recipes.